alexgo-io/alex-v1-docs/developers/protocol-contracts/self-listing-helper-v3a.clar.md

 #### `create2`

-This function allows the creation of a new liquidity pool using a token that has not been pre-approved by governance.
-It is the main entry point for the permissionless listing flow.

-Before calling this function, the user must deploy a wrapper contract for the listing token (`token-y`) that matches an approved template.
-The contract must then be verified on-chain by submitting proof of deployment.
+Permissionless pool creation.
+The pool is created in a single transaction using a wrapper contract that matches an approved template and includes on-chain verification data.

-The function begins by validating the request with `pre-check`.
+The function begins by validating the request with [`pre-check`](#pre-check).
 It then calls `verify-deploy`, which:

 - Reconstructs the transaction ID based on the deployment parameters
 - Validates that the contract was mined using a Merkle proof and block data